benja-opazo/dns-cloudflare-mpy/README.md

 In the Wifi Credentials tab, the ESP32 automatically scans for available SSIDs, if you want to connect to a hidden SSID, choose `other`.
 You can also configure your preferred Hostname.

 For the Cloudflare DNS tab you will need an API token with `Zone:DNS:Edit` permissions, the Zone ID, and the DNS record name (e.g. `home.example.com`).
-Both A and CNAME records are supported, but only an A Record can be filled with an IP Adress.
+The DNS Record Type should be 'A' so that the ESP32 can update the DNS record with the current IP address.

 In the status tab, you can check the current IP address, if the API Key is valid, what IP is in the Zone and the Last DNS Update.
 You can force a refresh clicking the Refresh button.